-Example 19.2.
-Respect of majority in the British system
+Example 2 (Respect of majority in the British system)

 The voting system in the United Kingdom is plurality voting, i.e. the election is uninominal and the aggregation method is simple majority.
-Let $\{a, b, c\}$ be the set of candidates for a 21 voters election (or 21×10^6 voters if one wishes a more realistic example).
+Let $\{a, b, c\}$ be the set of candidates for a 21 voters election (or $21 \times 10^6$ voters if one wishes a more realistic example).
 Suppose that

-10 voters have preferences a ≻ b ≻ c,

-6 voters have preferences b ≻ c ≻ a,

-5 voters have preferences c ≻ b ≻ a.
+10 voters have preferences $a \succ b \succ c$ , 6 voters have preferences $b \succ c \succ a$ , 5 voters have preferences $c \succ b \succ a$ .

-Then a (respectively, b and c) obtains 10 votes (respectively, 6 and 5) so that a is chosen.
+Then a (resp. b and c) obtains 10 votes (resp.
+6 and 5) so that a is chosen.
 Nevertheless, this might be different from what a majority of voters wanted.
 Indeed, an absolute majority of voters prefers any other candidate to a (11 out of 21 voters prefer b and c to a).

-Let us see, using the same example, if such a problem could be avoided by the two-stage French system (also called plurality with runoff).
+Let us see, using the same example, if such a problem would be avoided by the two-stage French system.
 After the first stage, as no candidate has an absolute majority, a second stage is run between candidates a and b.
-We suppose that the voters keep the same preferences on $\{a, b, c\}$.
-So
+We suppose that the voters keep the same preferences on $\{a, b, c\}$ .
+So,

-10 voters have preferences $a \succ b$,

-11 voters have preferences $b \succ a$.
+- 10 voters have preferences $a \succ b$ , - 11 voters have preferences $b \succ a$ .

-Thus a obtains 10 votes and b 11 votes so that candidate b is elected.
+Thus a obtains 10 votes and b, 11 votes so that candidate b is elected.
 This time, none of the beaten candidates (a and c) are preferred to b by a majority of voters.
 Nonetheless we cannot conclude that the two-stage French system is superior to the British system from this point of view, as shown by the following example.

-Example 19.3.
-Respect of majority in the two-stage French system Let $\{a, b, c, d\}$ be the set of candidates for a 21 voters election.
+Example 3 (Respect of majority in the two-stage French system) Let $\{a, b, c, d\}$ be the set of candidates for a 21 voters election.
 Suppose that

-10 voters have preferences b ≻ a ≻ c ≻ d,

-6 voters have preferences c ≻ a ≻ d ≻ b,

-5 voters have preferences a ≻ d ≻ b ≻ c.
+- 10 voters have preferences $b \succ a \succ c \succ d$ , - 6 voters have preferences $c \succ a \succ d \succ b$ , - 5 voters have preferences $a \succ d \succ b \succ c$ .

 After the first stage, as no candidate has absolute majority, a second stage is run between candidates b and c.
-Candidate b easily wins with 15 out of 21 votes although an absolute majority (11/21) of voters prefer a and d to b.
+Candidate b easily wins with 15 out of 21 votes though an absolute majority (11/21) of voters prefer a and d to b.